 Careers at Trojan Safety

-We pride ourselves on having the best trained safety staff in the oil & gas industry.
+We pride ourselves on having the best trained safety specialists in the oil & gas industry.
 That means we are very selective about who we hire.
 Before we even look at your technical qualifications, experience or the training we'd put you through, you have to be able to demonstrate that you share our core values.
 Our values set us apart and allow us to deliver exceptional safety services in the field.

-Our personnel are an essential part of any operation on site from drilling rigs, which may be drilling horizontal to capture shale gas, to service rigs and coil tubing, to fracing, plant turn-arounds, and well testing.
+Our safety specialists are an essential part of any operation on site from drilling rigs, which may be drilling horizontal to capture shale gas, to service rigs and coil tubing, to fracing, plant turn-arounds, and well testing.
 All team members receive competitive wages based on experience and have the opportunity to apply for our extended benefits package.

 As a member of the Trojan Safety team